John Maxwell (bishop): Irish career

 In August 1639, Maxwell and five other bishops signed a protestation against the General Assembly as unlawful, and appealing to an assembly of the clergy lawfully convened, though it did not lead to the return of Scottish bishoprics.
 Charles proposed to confer on Maxwell the bishopric of Elphin, but Wentworth had promised it to Henry Tilson.
 The day after the death (26 November 1639) of Archbishop John Spottiswood, Maxwell, in terms of the deceased primate's will, gave the manuscript of his history into the king's own hand at Whitehall.
 Spottiswood had made Maxwell his executor, and recommended him as his successor in the Primacy (i.e. as Archbishop of St Andrews).

 In 1640, Maxwell went over to Ireland, where he was made D. D. by Trinity College, Dublin, and appointed on 12 October 1640, Bishop of Killala and Achonry by royal patent, in room of Archibald Adair, deprived 18 May for favouring the covenant.
-According to Patrick Adair, Maxwell came "in a disguised habit" to Raphoe, co.
-Donegal, "about a fortnight before the rebellion" of 1641.
+According to Patrick Adair, Maxwell came "in a disguised habit" to Raphoe, County Donegal, "about a fortnight before the rebellion" of 1641.
 Here, with Bishops Henry Leslie and John Leslie, he conferred with John O'Cullenan, Roman Catholic Bishop of Raphoe.
-On the outbreak of the rebellion he was driven by the rebels from his palace at Killala, co.
-Mayo.
-Fleeing with his wife, three children, and neighbours, the company, numbering about a hundred, was attacked at the bridge of Shruel, co.
-Mayo, when several were killed and the bishop stripped, wounded, and left for dead.
+On the outbreak of the rebellion he was driven by the rebels from his palace at Killala, County Mayo.
+Fleeing with his wife, three children, and neighbours, the company, numbering about a hundred, was attacked at the bridge of Shruel, County Mayo, when several were killed and the bishop stripped, wounded, and left for dead.

 Rescued by Barnabas O'Brien, 6th Earl of Thomond, he took refuge in the town of Galway, but the townsmen rose against the garrison, and his life was again in peril.
 He removed to Dublin, where he encouraged his friends by his zealous preaching.
 Ultimately he made his way to the king at Oxford and acted as royal chaplain.
 On 30 August 1645 he was appointed to the archbishopric of Tuam, in succession to Richard Boyle.
 He returned to Dublin, and in August 1646 signed the address of thanks by eighty Dublin divines to Ormonde, the Lord-Lieutenant, for the protection he had accorded them in the use of the prayer-book.
 In the meantime, Samuel Rutherford published his 1644 Lex, Rex, which argued against the bishop's conception of royal authority.